OneGraph/oneblog/README.md

 In another terminal window, start the relay compiler

 ```
+OG_GITHUB_TOKEN=':your-github-token' \
+  OG_DASHBOARD_ACCESS_TOKEN=':your-onegraph-access-token' \
-OG_GITHUB_TOKEN=':your-github-token' OG_DASHBOARD_ACCESS_TOKEN=':your-onegraph-access-token' yarn relay --watch
+  yarn relay --watch
 ```

 ## Deploying

 The project comes with setups for deploying to Google's Firebase, Zeit's Now, and Netlify.

-For each of these, you'll have to add the site that you're deploying from to the CORS origins on the OneGraph dashboard.
+For each of these, you'll have to add the site that you're deploying to on the CORS origins on the OneGraph dashboard.

 ### Deploying with Firebase

 The project can use Firebase Hosting for static files and a Firebase Function to do server-side rendering.

 The Firebase config lives in `/firebase.json` and `/.firebaserc`.
-You'll want to edit `/.firebaserc to use your firebase project.
+You'll want to edit `/.firebaserc` to use your firebase project.

 To deploy